ddrohan/android-101-labs-as/session3/lab/md/step04.md

 Bring in a new menu item, 'Donate' - Donate should bring you back to the main Donate Screen.

-This is a very similar approach to Step 02, so revisit this step and see if you can end up with something like the following for the 'Report' Screen:
+This is a very similar approach to what you did in Step 02, so revisit this step and see if you can end up with something like the following for the 'Report' Screen:

 ![](../img/lab3s401.png)